hughrun/pocketsnack/README.md

 ### Authorising your app with a Pocket access token

-Pocket uses OAuth to confirm that your app has permission from your user account to do stuff in your account.
+Pocket uses OAuth to confirm that your app has permission from your user account to do things in your account.
 This means you need to authorise the app before you can do anything else.
-Once you have copied your app consumer key into settings.yaml, run `pocketsnack --authorise` to get your token.
+Once you have copied your app consumer key into the config file, run `pocketsnack --authorise` to get your token.

-You should now have a line at the bottom of settings.yaml saying something like `pocket_access_token: 'aa11bb-zz9900xx'`
+You should now have a line a value for `pocket_access_token:` that looks something like `'aa11bb-zz9900xx'`

 ## Usage